beam-community/elixir-companies/README.md

 * [Steer](https://www.newsteer.com/) - Steer is a lightweight Performance Management System for Agile teams.
 SaaS platform built with Elixir.
 Remote company with founders based in London and Barcelona.

+#### Product Sampling

+* [SoPost](https://www.sopost.com/) - SoPost is a product sampling platform.
+We make use of Elixir & OTP (_and a few other things_) to provide a performant system that aids our mission to become the world's best product sampling company.
+Currently, [Our GH repo](https://github.com/SoPost) is all private, but we are looking to open up some of the technology we've developed.
+Nearly always hiring in Newcastle & Edinburgh (UK).

 #### Publishing

 * [StoryCloud](http://storycloud.co) ([Github](https://github.com/StoryCloud)) - StoryCloud has developed an industry leading content publishing platform with security, encryption and permissions.
 San Diego, CA, USA.